 I completed residency training in internal medicine in June 2013, and have moved from Oregon to Hawai'i to take a position at a local hospital in Honolulu.
 Thus, I have changed my call sign from W7NX to KH6NX.
 Medicine is a second career for me.
 Previously I was an electrical engineer.
 I designed high speed computers, cameras, and radios during most of my career.
 In addition to my medical degree, I also hold a BS and MS in electrical engineering.
 My graduate work was in RF and microwave engineering and electromagnetics.

 I enjoy home brewing, working DX, and I operate mainly CW.
 I enjoy contesting.
 If I am not working, I will usually be on the air for all major CW contests, either from my station or from KH6YY's super station on the North Shore.
-My primary station is an FT-1000MP as my primary radio and an FT-857D and old TS-570DG in reserve.
+My primary station is an old FT-1000MP and an old TS-570DG in reserve.
 I have an FT-817 and FT-857D for portable work.
 The primary amp is a Yaesu VL-1000 (Quadra).
 The VL-1000 is a recent acquisition for me and has a few issues I am working on.
 My backup amp is a Drake L7 which worked flawlessly for years, except for once when one of the capacitors in the power supply exploded in a shower of sparks.
 This was repaired with the rebuild kit from Harbach Electronics and operation is again flawless.
 I can highly recommend the L4/L7 power supply rebuild kit they sell, if you are trying to keep one of these great old amps running.
 My main antenna is 3 element tribander at 40 feet stacked with a 3 element 6M yagi at 45 feet.
 I have a fixed dipole with feed point auto-tuner for 160/80/30/17/12 and a rotatable trap dipole for 40M as part of the tribander.